BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 #### DRAWN COMBATS

 Quite often, the highest score that both players get in the Duel roll will be tied.
-When this is the case, compare the Fight value of the models — the model with the highest Fight value wins.
+When this is the case, compare the Fight value of the models â€” the model with the highest Fight value wins.

 If the Fight values of the models are also drawn, then the player with Priority rolls a D6 to see who wins.
 On a 1-3, the Evil side wins the Fight, while on a 4-6, the Good side is victorious.